Christmas is right around the corner, which means now is the time to start preparing for the holiday season.

-There have been so many times in my life when I'd drive down the road and see 2 different gas stations marked 40 cents apart, which can add up to a lot of savings if you have a 15-gallon car.
+There have been so many times in my life when I'd drive down the road and see two different gas stations marked 40 cents apart, which can add up to a lot of savings if you have a 15-gallon car.

 40. Programmable thermostat

 A programmable thermostat saves you money and time.
-Your AC or heat will turn off on a certain schedule and some can even be connected with WIFI, letting you
+Your AC or heat will turn off on a certain schedule, and some can even be connected with WIFI, letting you

 41. Save up for Christmas ahead of time

 A Christmas savings plan can help you by making sure you save enough money ahead of time on gifts.